Carol Danvers: Captain Marvel

 Captain Marvel is superhumanly strong thanks both to her hybrid physiology and her ability to strengthen herself by absorbing energy.
 The specific level of strength has varied over the years, significantly increasing in recent times (especially after first becoming Binary), and is dependent on how empowered she is.
 Since she is able to absorb and manipulate various types of energy, she can use this redirected energy to temporarily increase her physical strength.
 Currently, her strength level at its resting rate allowed her to support the weight of a dead Celestial as one fell to Earth.
 She also possesses superhuman endurance, stamina, agility, durability, and reflexes.
 Although her top speed is unknown, she is capable of interplanetary flight (without additional oxygen), suggesting, at least, that she can go beyond ultrasonic limits.
-Carol Danvers retains her "seventh sense", and can discharge explosive blasts of radiant energy, which she fires from her fingertips.
+Danvers retains her "seventh sense", and can discharge explosive blasts of radiant energy, which she fires from her fingertips.
 She also demonstrates the ability to absorb other forms of energy, such as electricity, to further magnify her strength and energy projection, up to the force of an exploding nuclear weapon.
 Furthermore, she can temporarily assume her Binary form if empowered with a high enough infusion of energy.
 Danvers cannot absorb magical energy without consequence, although she aided Doctor Strange in the defeat of the mystic menace, Sir Warren Traveler.
 Thanks to her regenerative healing factor, Danvers is also able to recover faster and more competently than normal rate.
 Her regenerative healing factor allows her to have a form of decelerated aging and longevity.
-Additionally, Carol Danvers is a trained armed and unarmed hand-to-hand combattant, pilot, and spy.
+Additionally, Danvers is a trained armed and unarmed hand-to-hand combattant, pilot, and spy.

 Binary

-Carol Danvers first became Binary after being subjected to experiments performed by Brood scientists that physically linked her to the energy of a "white hole", allowing full control and manipulation of stellar energies, and therefore control over heat, the electromagnetic spectrum and gravity.
+Carol Danvers first became Binary after being subjected to experiments performed by Brood scientists that physically linked her to the energy of a "white hole," allowing full control and manipulation of stellar energies, and therefore control over heat, the electromagnetic spectrum and gravity.
 Light speed travel and the ability to survive in the vacuum of space were also possible.

-In Carol's Binary form, her physical power and energy manipulation levels are much more powerful than in her regular state, but she reached her upper limits and overexerted herself when she greatly helped to cleanse the Earth's Sun from being gradually destroyed by an antimatter infection.
+In Danvers's Binary form, her physical power and energy manipulation levels are much more powerful than in her regular state, but she reached her upper limits and overexerted herself when she greatly helped to cleanse the Earth's Sun from being gradually destroyed by an antimatter infection.